Housing Starts, Permits Fall in June

-Washington, DC, July 17, 2014 -- Housing starts fell unexpectedly in June to a nine-month low, according to the Commerce Department.
+Washington, DC, July 17, 2013 -- Housing starts and building permits both fell in June, according to the Commerce Department.